 Oil and gas development on the North Slope used ice roads to provide access to drilling sites.
 Water to build these ice roads is pumped from tundra ponds, which has resulted in some controversy, as there is little precipitation on the North Slope.
 The goal of the project is to obtain baseline information about the physical, biological, and chemical characteristics of North Slope lakes in order to help assess some of the major questions related to lake water use.

 The project was selected under a non-competitive, five-year cooperative agreement with the University of Alaska-Fairbanks (UAF) to conduct arctic energy research in two broad categories: fossil energy and remote electrical power generation.
-The DOE Arctic Energy Office and UAF are collaborating with the energy industry and state agencies to better identify Alaska's unique research needs.
+The NETL Anchorage office and UAF are collaborating with the energy industry and state agencies to better identify Alaska's unique research needs.

 University of Alaska

 Constructing ice roads and pads increases oilfield operators' access for exploration with little or no environmental disturbance.
 If a discovery is made and development is warranted and approved, ice roads and pads can be used to reduce the use of gravel roads and pads needed to support production facilities and pipelines.
 Construction of ice roads and pads begins in December or January, when the tundra is adequately frozen to support ice road construction.
 Traffic can continue on ice roads through April, depending on weather conditions.
 Water supplies are additionally needed to support facility operations.

 Numerous questions exist regarding potential environmental consequences of such pumping, particularly because of the little water flow on the North Slope except during spring snowmelt.
 Possible effects include impacts to water balances, aquatic organisms (including fish and invertebrates), and like-water chemistry.